Pondering with Intent

 • • •

-I believe in the "consistent ethic of life," which means that I am opposed to the destruction of human life for any reason, constraining me to oppose war, abortion, capital punishment, etc. It can be a difficult belief to follow, never being convenient in a violent world that casually accepts, and thoughtlessly justifies, a widespread culture of ceaseless killing, but it serves, nevertheless, as the core of my ethical outlook.
+I believe in the "consistent ethic of life," which means that I am opposed to the destruction of human life for any reason, constraining me to oppose war, abortion, capital punishment, and euthanasia.
+It can be a difficult belief to follow, never being easy or convenient in a violent world that casually accepts, and thoughtlessly justifies, a widespread culture of ceaseless, remorseless killing, but it serves, nevertheless, as the core of my ethical outlook.
 To me, forcibly espousing a determined opposition to any form of killing is a moral obligation.

 • • •